Customer Service Standards

 Like salespeople, customer service representatives must continue to strive to be better.
 We can all always improve on our communication without even being in customer service.
 From managers to employees, it’s important to always better our communication.

 Another skill to improve upon is our patience.
 Today, we want things instantly and when we don’t have it instantly, it’s easy to get frustrated.
 Also, customer service representatives have to deal with what seems like a constant stream of irate customers.
 Being able to take a moment and be patient with them rather than getting upset in return, is a great skill to have.
 If representatives cannot be patient, it’s not likely they will last long in customer service.

-Elevate your team to extraordinary customer service with the training manual above.
+Elevate your team to extraordinary customer service with our customer service manual.

 Ritz-Carlton Customer Service